canonical/kafka-k8s-operator/docs/how-to/manage-units.md

 * New storages and new brokers will be used only when new topics and new partitions are created.
 * Removing a broker can result in permanent data loss if the partitions are not replicated on another broker.

-Partition reassignment can still be done manually by the admin user by using the `charmed-kafka.reassign-partitions` Charmed Apache Kafka K8s bin utility script.
+Partition reassignment can be done manually by the admin user with the `/opt/kafka/bin/kafka-reassign-partitions.sh` Apache Kafka bin utility script.
 For more information on the script usage, refer to [Apache Kafka documentation](https://kafka.apache.org/documentation/#basic_ops_partitionassignment).